RUN-Collaborations/font-select-rcl/Readme.md

 ## Project Goals
 Deliver a React Component Library (RCL) that:
+ * Detect a healthy set of locally installed fonts
- * Returns a selectable dropdown list for styling by the RCL consumer (in process).
+ * Return a selectable dropdown list for styling by the RCL consumer.

- * Offers a font size setting. (in process)
+Do this by:
- * Test around 500 font families to indentify whether or not they are installed in the local environment.
-Only detected fonts are presented in the dropdown.
+ * Test around 500 font families to indentify whether or not they are installed in the local environment, and return detection status of each fonts.
     * Font tested are listed in the [fonts.json array(https://github.com/RUN-Collaborations/font-select-rcl/blob/main/src/fonts/fonts.json)], including:
       * Windows 11 system and supplemental font families
       * MacOS system and downloadable font families thru Monterey (v12)